pierreaubert/dotidx/README.md

 ## Prework

-Until the `dixmgr` is operational:
+Until the `dixmgr` is fully operational:

-- Find 4 free TB of disk ideally on SSD disks.
+- Find 6 free TB of disk ideally on SSD disks.
 It also works on SATA but is sloooow.
 A mix is also working well.
 The more disks you have the faster this will be.
   - With 2 SATA disks, indexer run around 25 blocks per second.
   - With 4 NVME disks, indexer run around 300 blocks per second.
 - Prepare your storage
   - ZFS or not: if ZFS then have a look at `./scripts/prep_zfs.sh`
   - Create a `/dotidx` directory owned by the database owner
-  - Database uses more that 1 tablespace to optimise for permanance and cost.
+  - Database uses more that 1 tablespace to optimise for performance and cost.
 It expect 4 fast tablespaces and 6 slow ones.
   - Create links in `/dotidx` for each tablespace: it should look like this where each directory points to a different disk or partition.
 If you only have 1 disk, point all the links to the same disk.
 ```
 total 8